connectedcooking/opcua-dynamic-node-manager/README.md

 }
 ```

-Similar for object and variable components.
+Similar to object and variable components.

 The last step is to initialize the adaptor for a specific OPC UA SDK, e.g. Prosys.
 Because we need to intercept calls to the DI information model (to fill DeviceSet dynamically), we need to reference its node manager in the dynamic node manager as well: